Bowbaq/imghash/README.md

 ## imghash

 imghash computes the Perceptual Hash for a given input image.
-The Perceptual Hash is returned as a 64 bit integer.
+The hash is returned as a 64 bit integer.
+It comes with two commandline

-It comes with two commandline tools: `img-index` and `img-find`.
+tools: `img-index` and `img-find`.
 Refer to their respective READMEs for information on what they do.

-Note that this toolset is mainly for educational purposes on my end.
+Note that this toolset is mainly for educational purposes on my part.
-It is an implementation of an article on [hackerfactor.com][hf].
+It is a partial implementation of an article on [hackerfactor.com][hf].

 [hf]: http://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html